Internal Communication in International Companies: Succeeding

 |---|---|---|

-| Message from the executive committee | Faithful translation + local context note | Translating word for word without explanation |
+| Executive Committee Message | Faithful translation + local context note | Word-for-word translation without explanation |

-| HR change | Strong local adaptation | Reusing a global template |
+| HR Change | Strong local adaptation | Reusing a global template |

-| Internal culture campaign | Transcreation with local references | Keeping slogans and visuals unchanged |
+| Internal Culture Campaign | Transcreation with local references | Keeping slogans and visuals unchanged |

 Transcreation requires more editorial work, but it avoids a common problem.
 A message can be linguistically correct and culturally wrong.